Kishore212004/trip-tide/README.md

 ![screenshot: profile](/../main/client/src/assets/screenshots/profile.png)

 ## Contributing
 I welcome any contributions for this repository, especially ones relevant to the current issues that this project currently has.
-Please feel free to submit a pull request, or even contact me via [e-mail](mailto:hayashi.demi@gmail.com).

-## Questions
-For any questions about this repository, please contact me at [hayashi.demi@gmail.com](mailto:hayashi.demi@gmail.com).

-Visit my GitHub to view more of my works at [github.com/demivlkv](https://github.com/demivlkv)!